This post may contain affiliate links. Please read our disclosure policy.

 This applies to discount grocery stores, too.
 Sometimes we find such a good deal on items at our discount grocery store that we will buy a full case.

-How Much We Spend on Groceries
+How Much to Spend on Groceries

 How much you spend on groceries will depend on many different factors.
 Family size and food prices where you live will play a big part in how much you spend, as well as individual dietary needs and restrictions.

-I think a lot of our success in lowering our grocery bill was due to having a stockpile of food to work with.
 We already had a supply of dried beans, rice, whole grains like oats and wheat, and a few canned vegetables like tomatoes.
 I also always have homemade chicken stock in the freezer.

 Whenever we see a sale on food, we stock up if we can afford it.
 We also continue to shop discount grocery stores and eat simple food.